-I was at an outdoor barbecue recently when I happened to see someone looking through MyTransgenderCupid on their laptop.
 I’ve been looking to find a genuine man to date for quite some time so a specialized Trans dating site like this really caught my attention.

 After many years of trying to understand myself, I’ve finally in the last year, come to terms with the fact that I am Transgender.
 I now clearly know that I am a Trans woman.
 It’s been a long road to get to this point.
 And I know there’s still quite a distance to go before I reach my goals of meeting a sincere man and settling down as his wife.
 If we could adopt a couple of children along the way that would be perfect.
 But, if my man didn’t want that, that’s fine too.
 As long as he loves me for what I am, a woman.

 It takes time to realize that you are Transgender

 My journey is possibly not the same as many Trans women, but I think there are similarities with what others’ experience.
 When I think back to the time between when I was from around 12 until I was maybe 18 or 19, it was a time of almost complete confusion.
 If I had to summarise my pathway to my recognition that I am Transgender, it would be something like this: